Kingsmills Hotel History

 A philanthropist to the core, Inglis continued to work for the people until he retired in 1800.
 Sadly, his retirement was abruptly cut short, as he suddenly passed away four months later at the age of 54.

-Numerous echoes of his much-adored presence remain to this day, including the now pedestrianized Inglis Street, dedicated in his honour in 1792, as well as the life-size portrait interpretation of William, currently on show in the town hall.
+Numerous echoes of his much-adored presence remain to this day.
+These include the now pedestrianised Inglis Street, dedicated in his honour in 1792.
+There is also the life-size portrait interpretation of William, currently on show in the town hall.

 HOSPITALITY AT THE KINGSMILLS HOTEL